 We offer you our very best.

-We are committed to improving opportunities for success for children and their families - all kinds of families, no matter the race, color, creed or sexuality, by developing and promoting integrative service providers and educational services for the achievement of whole health.
+We are committed to improving opportunities for success for families - all kinds of families, no matter the race, color, creed or sexuality, by developing and promoting integrative service providers and educational services for the achievement of whole health.

 CFC recognizes that traditions are no longer enough to sustain families.
 We no longer can rely on traditional family units and therefore support and value all families, traditional and non-traditional.
 Because of this, it is our belief that traditional medication, education and labels no longer work.
 CFC is sensitive to and supportive of spiritual, cultural and societal differences within our worldwide community.